alexlydiate/matcher/README.md

 ## Matcher

-This is an experiment in matching and parallel processing, taking the products found in data/products.txt and finding matching listings for them from data/listings.txt using parallel processing to make it speedy.
+An experiment in matching and parallel processing.
+It takes the products found in data/products.txt and finds matching listings for them from data/listings.txt using parallel processing to make it speedy.

 To run, execute go.py.

-#Matching
+# Matching

 It uses two methods of matching, which I am calling Hard Matching and Split Matching.